The 7 best photo organizing software programs

 Canto digital asset management (DAM) is a comprehensive photo organizing software with advanced enterprise features.
 If you’re in need of photo software tools designed specifically for companies, DAM is the right choice for you.
 It offers breakthrough security features to protect sensitive image files from unauthorized use.
 DAM even automatically applies watermarks to stored and uploaded images.

 A big reason DAM is so useful to companies is its metadata management tools, allowing users to locate stored images based on photo keywords.
 For example, if thousands of Atlantic Ocean pictures were stored in the DAM database, your teams could search ‘ocean’ to locate them.
 The metadata searches can be broad or specific, depending on the needs of your project.

 Canto digital asset management also uses automatic tagging and facial recognition technology to make it easier to locate images in the system.
+And as a bonus, Canto integrates directly with Adobe Lightroom Classic.
 Ultimately, DAM is the most comprehensive photo organizing software for enterprises.
 Consider DAM when you need a system designed to save teams important time and increase workflows.

 digiKam is designed for anyone in need of advanced-level photo organizing software.
 This typically includes technical users who have programming and editing experience.
 The first standout feature of digiKam is it’s completely free.
 This is great for users on a budget who need an advanced system.
 Another plus is digiKam doesn’t mandate a lot of upgrades or updates.
 This saves a lot of time and hassle.

 digiKam is open source software, which empowers users to navigate within the system.
 With digiKam, users finish image-based projects quickly.
 Furthermore, changing a photos’ organizational structure is possible without outside support.
 Even though digiKam has a lot of amazing features, it’s not for everyone.
 Make sure it’s within the range of your technical capabilities before using it.